 How did my husband and I prepare, and what can you do?

-Two Incomes Living on One – Living on One Income and Saving the Other
+Two Incomes Living on One – How to Live on One Income and Save the Other

 One of the best ways you can prep for how to go from two incomes to one is by conducting a little experiment.
 Can you live on one income right now?